The Great Piggy Bank Robbery

 During my first year as a Ph.D. candidate at the University of Wisconsin-Madison, the great animator Bob Clampett paid a visit to our campus.
 I actually got to sit next to him at lunch, and he was a charming, amusing man.
 Unfortunately I didn’t really know at the time what a genius he was, and, to my eternal regret, I neglected to ask for his autograph.

 Today Clampett is less well-known to the general public than is Chuck Jones or Tex Avery.
 Jones and the other main creators of the classic Warner Bros.’s cartoons reportedly resented Clampett’s attempts to promote his own reputation by claiming sole credit for major achievements, such as “inventing” Bugs Bunny.
 When Jones put together The Bugs Bunny/Road Runner Movie (1979), there were no Clampett-supervised cartoons included.
 Clampett never wrote his memoirs.
 Jones did and left Clampett out.
-(Right, Draftee Daffy, 1945.)
+(Below, Draftee Daffy, 1945.)

 These three major directors had their own distinctive approaches.
 Jones was on the whole more cerebral and often opted for beautiful visuals, perhaps most obviously evident in What’s Opera, Doc.
 Avery had a penchant for bad puns, often assembling whole cartoons based entirely around them.
 Clampett went for craziness and often for break-neck speed.
 The Wikipedia entry on him has this to say: “his characters are easily the most rubbery and wacky of all the Warner directors’.”
-(Right, Baby Bottleneck .)
+(Above, Baby Bottleneck .)

 That wackiness was built into the name of one of Warner’s two animated series, “Looney Tunes.”
 Daffy Duck’s name characterizes him, but modern audiences may not be aware that “Bugs” also was a slang term for “crazy.”
 Along with Porky Pig, those were the two characters that Clampett used most often.